David Janssen

 David Janssen (born David Harold Meyer; March 27, 1931 – February 13, 1980) was an American film and television actor who is best known for his starring role as Richard Kimble in the television series The Fugitive (1963–1967).
-Janssen also had the title roles in three other series: Richard Diamond, Private Detective; O'Hara, U.S. Treasury; and Harry O.
+Janssen also had the title roles in three other television series: Richard Diamond, Private Detective; O'Hara, U.S. Treasury; and Harry O.

 In 1996, TV Guide ranked him number 36 on its 50 Greatest TV Stars of All Time list.

 Early life

 David Janssen was born on March 27, 1931, in Naponee, Nebraska, as David Harold Meyer.
 His father was Harold Edward Meyer, a banker, and his mother, Berniece Graf, was formerly Miss Nebraska and a Ziegfeld girl.
 Following his parents' divorce in 1935, his mother moved with David to Los Angeles and married Eugene Janssen in 1940.
 David identified with his Jewish stepfather and adopted his surname after entering show business as a child.

 Janssen attended Fairfax High School, where he excelled on the basketball court, setting a school scoring record that lasted over 20 years.
 His first film part was at the age of thirteen, and by the age of twenty-five, he had appeared in twenty films and served two years as an enlisted man in the United States Army.
 During his Army days, Janssen became a friend of fellow enlistees Martin Milner and Clint Eastwood while posted at Fort Ord, California.